davelively14/resurgens/README.md

     - Link to source code (use github icon)
     - Link to slideshow of functioning site?
 Or deploy actual site to a subdirectory?
 - Remove skills section, but include SkillItems in portfolio
+- Develop naming convention for reducers
+  - Plural or singular?

 ## Changelog